-Juluca: First Ever Two-Drug Regimen to Fight HIV Approved by FDA
+Juluca: First Ever Two-Drug Regimen To Fight HIV Approved By FDA

 The CDC also declared that people who receive consistent treatment could have reduced viral loads, minimizing the risk of virus transfer, according to Mail Online.

-Juluca’s approval puts it ahead of its rival Gilead Sciences.
+Juluca’s approval puts it ahead of its rival, Gilead Sciences.
 It has lesser effects and its benefits outweigh the risks.

 Chief Scientific and Medical Officer at Viiv Healthcare Dr. John C. Pottage said that they took into consideration the medicine intake of a person when innovating the drug.